Spearhead-class expeditionary fast transport: Program

-The EPF program combines the Army's Theater Support Vessel (TSV) program (dating from 2004) with the Navy and Marine Corps High Speed Connector (HSC) (requirement dating from 2004).
+The EPF program combines the Army's Theater Support Vessel (TSV) program, dating from 2004, with the Navy and Marine Corps High Speed Connector (HSC), requirement dating from 2004.
 The EPF program received Milestone A approval in May 2006.
 The Navy awarded Phase One preliminary design contracts in early 2008, and a detail design and construction contract in the 4th Quarter of FY08.
 The Navy's Program Executive Office, Ships will conduct acquisition for both the Army and Navy, but each service will fund its own ships.
 After delivery, each service will be responsible for manning, maintaining, and providing full lifecycle support for its vessels.

 USNS Spearhead, the lead ship in the class, was launched in September 2011 and delivered to the Navy in early 2012.
 The Navy expected to purchase 23 EPF vessels over 30 years.
 On 2 May 2011, all Army JHSVs were transferred to the Navy.
-On 30 June 2011, Austal was awarded construction contracts for EPF-6 and EPF-7.
-On 27 February 2012, Austal was awarded construction contracts for EPF-8 and EPF-9.
+In June 2011, Austal was awarded construction contracts for EPF-6 and EPF-7.
+In February 2012, Austal was awarded construction contracts for EPF-8 and EPF-9.
 On 5 December 2012, the first ship in the class, USNS Spearhead, was delivered to Military Sealift Command in Mobile, Alabama.
 On 10 December 2012, the Navy awarded its final option under its current contract, and ordered EPF-10.

-On 5 April 2013, the EPF program was added to the remit of the Littoral Combat Ship Council, so that the capabilities of both ship types could be considered together.
+In April 2013, the EPF program was added to the remit of the Littoral Combat Ship Council, so that the capabilities of both ship types could be considered together.
 In 2014, the USN considered outsourcing the management of the fleet, but concluded that the ships would continue to be manned by civil service mariners.